 |Mattress type||Pocket sprung|

-If you have a larger budget for your next mattress, then the Natural Collections Fleece Wool 8400 by John Lewis and Partners is an excellent choice for back sleepers.
+But if you have a larger budget for your next mattress, then the Natural Collections Fleece Wool 8400 by John Lewis and Partners is an excellent choice for back sleepers.
 The mattress is actually made by a company called Harrison Spinks.
 Harrison Spinks are known for their quality, and as a result have won various awards including ‘Bed Manufacturer of the Year’ at the National Bed Federation Awards.
 Harrison Spinks also have a Manufacturing Guild Mark, which is a recognised sign of quality.

 The Natural Collections Fleece Wool 8400 is rated as firm, so if you’re a heavier person (weighing 16 stone or more), and sleep on your back, then this mattress would be ideal for you.
 The mattress also has all of the high quality embellishments that you would expect, such as hand side stitching and a very generous spring count of 8,400.

-Brook and Wilde Lux
+7. Brook and Wilde Lux

 |Firmness||Soft, medium or firm|

-Unlike the other mattresses that we recommend for back sleepers, the Brook and Wilde Lux is neither a memory foam nor a pocket sprung mattress.
+Unlike the other mattresses that I recommend for back sleepers, the Brook and Wilde Lux is neither a memory foam nor a pocket sprung mattress.
 Instead it is known as a ‘hybrid’ mattress and is a combination for the two.
 The idea of a hybrid mattress is to provide all the benefits of a memory foam and a pocket sprung mattress, but without the drawbacks of either of them.